Just one night at the Spread Eagle Hotel Midhurst felt like a really long stay, which I mean in the most positive way.

 However what you get at the Spread Eagle is a very relaxed, old world charm: the bar with its roaring fires is the perfect place to while away a rainy day or a wintery evening.

-There are two more hotels in the Historic Sussex Hotels group – check them out below!
+There are two more hotels in the Historic Sussex Hotels group – reviewed here:

 Our bedroom right at the top of the building had impeccable historical connections, as Queen Elizabeth I herself is thought to have stayed there and the four poster bed, wonky floorboards and very own wig closet, really brought home we were staying in a 15th century inn (thankfully with a very smart 21st century bathroom).